Financial-Times/dotcom-page-kit/packages/dotcom-ui-footer/README.md

 <Footer data={navigationData} />
 ```

 _Please note_ that the footer components are designed to be used on the server-side and should not be rendered on the client-side.
-Although it is possible to render them on the client-side there is usually no reason to do so and is not officially supported.
+Although it is possible to render them on the client-side there is usually no reason to do so and it's not officially supported.

 ### Client-side